oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The resulting translated document:

 * does not use the same `/document/tracking/id` as the original document.
 The translated document can use a completely new `/document/tracking/id` or compute one by using the original `/document/tracking/id` as a prefix and adding an ID from the naming scheme of the issuer of the translated version.
-It SHOULD not use the original `/document/tracking/id` as a suffix.
+It SHOULD NOT use the original `/document/tracking/id` as a suffix.
 If an issuer uses a CSAF translator to publish his advisories in multiple languages they MAY use the combination of the original `/document/tracking/id` and translated `/document/lang` as a `/document/tracking/id` for the translated document.
 * provides the `/document/lang` property with a value matching the language of the translation.
 * provides the `/document/source_lang` to contain the language of the original document (and SHOULD only be set by CSAF translators).
 * has the value `translator` set in `/document/publisher/category`